bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

-Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields, but so far he best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs.
+Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields, but so far the best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs.
 On Curve 4Q these attacks take on the order of 2^120 group operations to compute a single discrete logarithm.
 The additional endomorphisms have large order, and so cannot be used to accelerate generic attacks.

-Implementations in the context of Diffie-Hellman (and similar applications) MUST check that points input to scalar multiplication algorithms are on the curve.
+Implementations MUST check that input points are on the curve.
 Removing such checks may result in revealing the entire scalar to an attacker.
-The curve is not
-twist-secure: implementations using single coordinate ladders MUST validate points before operating on them.
+The curve is not twist-secure: implementations using single coordinate ladders MUST validate points before operating on them.
 In the case of protocols that require contributory behavior, when the identity is the output of the DH primitive it MUST be rejected and failure signaled to higher levels.
 Notoriously [TLS] without [EMS] is such a protocol.

-The arithmetic operations and table loads must be done in constant time to prevent timing and cache attacks.
+The arithmetic operations and table lookups need to be implemented to avoid different memory access patters or timings because of the values being operated on.
 Side-channel analysis is a constantly moving field, and implementers must be extremely careful to ensure that the operations used do in fact avoid leaking information.

 If private scalars are not reused in the Diffie-Hellman protocol, the security against side channel attacks is increased.
 Protocols which